edsonli1999/portfolio-nextjs/README.md

 ## Deployable v2
 Deployed website is now on the main production website (https://portfolio-nextjs-yarn.vercel.app/), instead of a branch.
+Changes/features added:
-Features added: About, Projects, and Experience Section.
+- About, Projects, and Experience sections.
-Added quick link to contact page, and some other minor phrasing changes.
+- Added quick link to contact page, and some other minor phrasing changes.

 ## Deployable v1
+Features:
-Features: Hero (homepage), animations, links, and contact me page (scroll down).
+- Hero (homepage), animations, links, and contact me page (scroll down).

 ## Credits
 Sonny's youtube video (https://www.youtube.com/watch?v=urgi2iz9P6U) has helped me extremely on the development and process of this personal portfolio.
 Sonny's github (https://github.com/PapaReact)